algosup/2023-2024-project-2-x86-retrogaming-team-4/documents/functional/functional-specifications.md

 ### System architecture

-As requested by ALGOSUP, we are going to use DOSBox, an emulator for Intel 80386 family CPUs which is cross-platform and does not require any DOS distribution or an x86 architecture CPU.
+As requested by ALGOSUP, we are going to use DOSBox, an emulator for Intel 80386 family CPUs.
+This software is cross-platform and does not require any DOS distribution or an x86 architecture CPU, so it can be run both on MacOS and Windows.
 Our game will be based on a 16-bit address bus, limiting addressable RAM to 65,536 bytes.

-### Game launcher

-As executing an x86 ASM file using DOSBox is a fastidious task for inexperienced users, we are going to create a .exe and a .dmg executable to launch our Pac-Man clone if we have left-over time before the project deadline.
-However, as this is a complex task that needs a complete breakdown of the feature, we are going to create another functional and technical specification for this.

 ### User interface